Understanding the Link Between Anxiety and Sensory Processing Challenges

 — Dr. Lucy Miller

-• Compared to typically developing peers, children with SPD are more likely to be diagnosed with anxiety disorders.
+• Kids with SPD are more likely to have anxiety disorders than other kids.

 Practical Strategies for Managing Anxiety Related to SPD

-Understanding the relationship between sensory processing and anxiety is only useful if it leads to action.
-Here are proven, expert-backed strategies for parents, teachers, and therapists:
+Understanding sensory processing and anxiety is helpful only if we use it to take action.
+Here are some expert-backed tips for parents, teachers, and therapists:

 — Dr. Eva Lassey PT, DPT

-• Provide weighted blankets or vests for calming deep pressure.
+• Give weighted blankets or vests for calming pressure

-• Incorporate soft fabrics, dimmable lights, and predictable routines.
+• Use soft fabrics, dim lights, and keep routines predictable

-A “sensory diet” is a personalized activity plan designed to give a child the sensory input they need to stay focused and regulated throughout the day.
-This can include movement breaks, deep-pressure activities, or calming breathing exercises.
+A “sensory diet” is a plan with activities to give kids the sensory input they need to focus and feel calm all day.
+This might include moving, deep pressure, or breathing exercises.

 • Joint compressions

-• Chewy necklaces or crunchy snacks for oral seekers
+• Chewing chewy necklaces or crunchy snacks for kids who seek oral input

-Consult with a pediatric occupational therapist to create a sensory diet tailored to your child’s needs.
+Talk to a pediatric occupational therapist to make a sensory diet just for your child.

 3. Mindfulness and Relaxation

-• Encouraging open dialogue about sensory triggers and worries
+• Talking openly about sensory triggers and worries

 The Role of Therapy for Kids with SPD and Anxiety

-Professional therapy makes a dramatic difference for children struggling with both sensory and anxiety challenges.
+Professional therapy can really help children who struggle with sensory issues and anxiety.
 Here’s how:

 Occupational Therapy (OT)